Near Big Spring in Washington County, Maryland — The American Northeast (Mid-Atlantic)

 More about this marker.
 The post for this marker is leaning and twisted, which, along with overgrown brush. make it hard to see when driving and looking west.
 In a 9/15/11 e-mail, Nancy Kurtz, the National Register Coordinator of the Maryland Historical Trust, said that the SHA will soon be repairing and repainting this marker along with others in Washington County.

 Credits.
 This page was last revised on November 22, 2019.
-This page originally submitted on December 1, 2007, by F. Robby of Baltimore, Maryland.
-This page has been viewed 1,622 times since then and 47 times this year.
+It was originally submitted on December 1, 2007, by F. Robby of Baltimore, Maryland.
+This page has been viewed 1,686 times since then and 58 times this year.
 Last updated on September 13, 2011, by Dan Guzy of Mercersburg, Pennsylvania.
 Photo 1. submitted on December 1, 2007, by F. Robby of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.